Specimen Navigation

 Above - Setting the position of the sub-window, shown from left to right: top left, top right (default), bottom left, bottom right.

 The speed of the joystick can be set between the default coarse (faster) movement, fine (smaller) movement or Superfine (even smaller again).
-These step sizes can be changed in https://oiandor.atlassian.net/wiki/spaces/fusionum/pages/7570006/Navigation+Settings Preferences) Click to open the menu and select.
+These step sizes can be changed in Navigation settings Preferences) Click to open the menu and select.

 Above - Fine movement mode activated for joystick navigation for both XY and Z.

-You can also use the nudge function keys around the joystick to move the stage in a large, or small increments:
+You can also use the outer and inner nudge function keys around the joystick to move the stage in a large, or small increments respectively:

 Above - Top: the large nudge key and Bottom: the small nudge key.
 Values for these can also be set in navigation preferences.